tomeriffic/big-pootential/marketing/draft-1/README.md

 # Sign Off Sheet

+Key
+🟥 - To Revise
+🟩 - Good to Keep

 | Artifact | Ed | Tom | Comment |
 | --- | --- | --- | --- |
 | Post-1.1(instagram)_Folder |🟩 |🟥| Could we try replace the food with food from the art of the cards supplied? |